rfrht/SignalSurge/README.md

 I could buy a [300 EUR filter](https://antennas-amplifiers.com/double-2x200w-bandpass-filter-144-148mhz-430-450mhz/), but... man, that's expensive.
 So why not expend EUR3,000 man hour-worth of my time to build one?

 # Features
-* Two selectable sharp amateur band (2m and 70 cm) [bandpass filter](#bpf-theoretical-performance) weeds off signals, ensuring that the transceiver front-end focus its gain figures on inband signals only
+* Two selectable amateur band (2m and 70 cm) [bandpass filter](#bpf-theoretical-performance) weeds off signals, ensuring that the transceiver front-end focus its gain figures on inband signals only
 * High performance and selectable [low noise 15 dB amplifier](#amplifier-performance) after the bandpass filter, adding some oomph to weak signals
 * The amplifier is shut down when the radio is transmitting by powering off its 5V rail (by cutting the regulator "Enable" line)
 * Specialty RF relay allowing 50W in VHF/UHF frequencies to flow to the antenna with low loss, while keeping [unparalleled isolation](https://www.reddit.com/r/rfelectronics/comments/1h5mthn/comment/m0de8n7/) to the downstream components (north of 60 dB)